 What is the deadline to apply to be a placement for the next academic year?

 We ask that you apply as early as possible so that as students are offered places on the course there are placement possibilities available to them.
-The deadline for students to apply is Friday 11 May so we would need all potential placements approved by then.
+The deadline for students to apply is generally early June so we would need all potential placements approved by then.